Balancing Booze & Weight Loss: Effective Strategies To Shed Alcohol-Induced Pounds

 Not only will this help repair heart health damaged by alcohol, but you’ll also develop stamina for other exercises.
 You can take a couple of short walks throughout the day, gradually increasing their duration to reach this goal, or just walk around your house.

-Other than that, any cardio exercises will help you lose weight, including walking, running, dancing, jumping rope, sports, etc. Move more in the ways you enjoy – effort is key in determining how to lose weight gained from alcohol.
+Other than that, any cardio exercises will help you lose weight, including walking, running, dancing, jumping rope, sports, etc., especially when combined with effective weight loss diets.
+Move more in the ways you enjoy – effort is key in determining how to lose weight gained from alcohol.

 7. Go for HIIT to Burn Fat